1 min read

 One of the major ways Joffe Emergency Services supports our school partners throughout the country is by providing CPR and First Aid training and re-certification to school employees.
 We do that because it’s legally required, but also because performing CPR in a timely manner can double or even triple a patient’s rate of survival in a cardiac arrest.
 How we respond in the first moments of an emergency often determines that response’s overall success.

-I couldn’t help but think of our CPR background when our Community Response Manager in Washington, DC, Lauryn Goodtree, shared “The Window of Life" with the rest of the Joffe family.
+I couldn’t help but think of our CPR background when one of our safety consultants, in Washington, DC, Lauryn, shared “The Window of Life" with the rest of the Joffe family.

 Simply put, The Window of Life is a process you can follow in an emergency to increase the chances of a successful response.
 It assists you in quickly deciding which actions to take first.
 This quote describing The Window of Life is taken from the 2013 book Staying Alive: How to Act Fast and Survive Deadly Encounters.